 Skip to Content

-Helsinki in Summer: A Gay Couple’s City Trip to the Capital City of Finland
+Helsinki in Summer: A Gay Couple’s City Trip to Finland

-Helsinki in Summer: A Gay Couple’s City Trip to the Capital City of Finland
+Helsinki in Summer: A Gay Couple’s City Trip to Finland

-A Gay Couple City Weekend in Helsinki, Finland.
 Helsinki, the Finnish capital, is one of those destinations everyone should have on their top three travel bucket list for a city trip in Northern Europe.
-Kept as a secret, the citizens of Helsinki are more than proud to live in their wonderful city closely connected to nature.
-Recently, Finland has been elected to be the world’s most socially progressive country, as it is also legalized gay marriage officially in spring 2017.
-But what is so special about the Nordic city Helsinki at the Baltic Sea with its neighbors Sweden and Russia?
-We as gay couple travel bloggers can proudly confirm how peacefully, gay-friendly, and forward-thinking the people of Helsinki are.
-During our gay travel trip to Helsinki during Midsummer nights, we attended the authentic Helsinki Gay Pride Festival, visited Museums like The Aalto House Helsinki and the Design Museum, made travel photos of unique architecture like the Finlandia Hall, spend a whole afternoon at Helsinki’s theme park Linnanmäki, relaxed and sweating at the Finnish “design-sauna” LÖYLY and enjoyed fantastic Finnish food and drinks throughout the whole city.
-Additionally, we collected information about the best gay places in Helsinki on a map.
+Kept as a secret, the citizens of Helsinki are more than proud to live in their wonderful city, closely connected to nature.
+Recently, Finland has been elected to be the world’s most socially progressive country, as it officially legalized gay marriage in spring 2017.
+But what is so special about the Nordic city of Helsinki on the Baltic Sea with its neighbors Sweden and Russia?
+We, as gay couple travel bloggers, can proudly confirm how peaceful, gay-friendly, and forward-thinking the people of Helsinki are.
 Enjoy our article about a long gay city trip to Helsinki and see the Finnish capital through a couple of men‘s eyes.

 Helsinki – The best-kept Travel Secret in the World